Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app.md

 Actions define a vocabulary of human/system interaction.
 In such a vocabulary actions are "verbs".
 E.g. "View transactions" or "Submit payment".
 If actions are verbs, then property sources are nouns.
-They are explained in below.
+They are explained below.

+Often a struggle in creating a new application is the fact that the users have a vague idea how it may look like.
+With application-language metaphor we can say that "if they can articulate it, we can automate it" - take their descriptions and turn verbs into actions and nouns into entities or value objects.

+For example: "Jim uploads a feed from mainframe and then Bob validates it for inconsistencies".
+From this we may tell that:
+* There is a user/actor/role Jim with "upload mainframe feed" action.
+* There is a user/actor/role Bob with "verify mainframe feed" action.
+* There is a "mainframe feed" entity which gets uploaded and validated.

 Thinking in terms of actions allows to stay focus on functionality and not get distracted by lower-level concerns such as button colors.
 One of my friends once told me a long time ago that "it is much easier to make a functional application fast than a fast application functional".